-All applications to the program must be submitted on-line.
+All applications to the program must be submitted online.
 To complete the application a student must:

 - 1. Have earned a Pre-Professional Bachelor's Degree in Speech-Language Pathology, or a Bachelor's degree in a related area, from a regionally, nationally or internationally, accredited institution with at least a 3.0 grade point average based on a 4.0 scale. - 2.
 Submit official transcript (s) of all undergraduate and graduate work from accredited institutions. - 3.
 Pay the non-refundable graduate application fee. - 4.
 Submit scores from the Graduate Record Examination (GRE) taken within the last five years.
-Current GRE scores preferred. - 5.
-Provide a criminal background check before their face-to-face interview.

-- 6. Provide three letters of recommendation from former professors and/or professional associates/supervisors who can attest to the academic potential of the applicant.
+Current GRE scores preferred. - Provide a criminal background check before their face-to-face interview. - 6.
+Provide three letters of recommendation from former professors and/or professional associates/supervisors who can attest to the academic potential of the applicant.
 Letters from faculty members in academic settings are preferred.
 However, letters from nonacademic settings may be accepted, i.e., from supervisors and/ or individuals capable of providing a professional assessment of the prospective student's potential.
-Contact the Program Director regarding questions you may have regarding letters of recommendation. - 7.
-Provide proof of immunizations prior to matriculation. - 8.
-Provide all Supplemental Application Materials i.e. Clinical Clock Hours, Writing Samples, and/or other materials as requested. - 9.
-Only fully completed applications (with all required materials) will be reviewed for interviews.
-Applicants are responsible for the completeness of their application! - 10.
-Provide a personal statement between 1,000 to 1,500 words explaining the student's reason for applying to the program and describing his/her professional background experience(s). - 11.
-Have at least a 3.0 grade point average on a 4.0 scale in all program prerequisites. - 12.
+Contact the Program

+Director regarding questions you may have regarding letters of recommendation.

+- 7. Provide proof of immunizations prior to matriculation. - Provide all Supplemental Application Materials i.e. Clinical Clock Hours, Writing Samples, and/or other materials as requested. - 9.
+Provide a personal statement between 1,000 to 1,500 words explaining the student's reason for applying to the program and describing his/her professional background experience(s). - Have at least a 3.0 grade point average on a 4.0 scale in all program prerequisites. - 11.
 Complete all required prerequisites in the FMU Pre-SLP Preparation Course Sequence (PSPCS) at FMU or from a regionally, nationally or internationally, accredited university.